Vanilla in Perfume: Ultimate Guide – Best Affordable Clones & Dupes Under $60

 Common Myths & Mistakes (I Made Them So You Don’t Have To) ⚠️

 After testing literally dozens of vanilla fragrances and clones (and wasting more money than I’d like to admit), I fell for almost every trap in the book.
 Here are the biggest myths and mistakes I see constantly in fragrance communities — plus the hard-learned fixes that will save you time, money, and disappointment.
+(And if you’re ever looking for the total opposite of heavy vanilla — something ultra-clean and fresh — check my latest deep dive on Lattafa Breeze, the spot-on MFK 724 dupe that’s pure laundry musk heaven.)

 “More Expensive = Better Vanilla”